dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1860](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1860): Prefer 'IsEmpty' check over 'Any()'

-Prefer using 'IsEmpty' rather than 'Any()'.
-It is clearer and the 'Any()' call could be slower especially if it uses the 'IEnumerable.Any()' extension method.
+Prefer checking 'IsEmpty' rather than calling 'Any()'.
+The intent is clearer and the 'Any()' call could be slower, especially if it uses the 'IEnumerable.Any()' extension method.

 |Item|Value|
 |-|-|